Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sft-minting/mint-xfer.rst

 As you can see, the owner has 9995 tokens left and the second account has 5 as you specified the amount of tokens to transfer.
 Using these tickets, you and your 4 friends can enter the venue now!

+You have now completed the SFT minting tutorial.